Venu1433697/aistudio_public/AWS_EC2_DEPLOYMENT.md

-# AI Studio - AWS EC2 Deployment Guide
+y# AI Studio - AWS EC2 Deployment Guide

 This guide provides the environment configuration files needed to deploy the AI Studio application on an AWS EC2 instance.